intel/nauta/docs/user-guide/actions/predict.md

 ### Synopsis

-The `stream` subcommand performs stream inference task on launched prediction instance.
+Use the `stream` subcommand to perform stream inference task on launched prediction instance.

 ### Syntax